wduquette/advent/README.md

 * Move from room to room
 * Pick up and drop objects
 * Query his inventory
-* Examine the room he's in
+* Examine the room he's in and the things he sees.

-There are also a couple of debugging commands.
+The engine also includes a WorldBuilder API that allows the scenario author to add rooms, things, etc., easily, and to customize their behavior and visuals using hooks.
+See scenario.rs for the example.

 ## The Internals

 The game world consists of entities, each of which is made up of components.
-Each entity has an integer ID; an entity's components are stored in a set of hash tables.
-An entity may have the following
+Each entity has a text tag and an integer ID; an entity's components are stored in a set of hash tables index on the ID.
+An entity may have the following components:
-components:

-* The TagComponent, which contains the entity's ID and a string tag used for lookups and as a debugging aid.
+* The TagComponent, which contains the entity's tag and ID.
   Every entity has a TagComponent
 * A PlayerComponent, for the player entity
 * A RoomComponent, for places a player can be
 * A ThingComponent, for things a player can interact with
-* Etc.
+* A RuleComponent, for rules that change the default behavior
+* A LocationComponent, for where a thing or player is
+* An InventoryComponent, for things that a room or player contains.
+* A FlagSetComponent, for flags that can be set on the entity
+* A ProseComponent, for prose (or hooks) used to describe the entity

-We build up complex
-entity types not by class-based inheritance, but by composing the entity out of components, e.g., a vehicle is a thing in a room AND a room the player can be in; it will have both a ThingComponent and a RoomComponent.
+We build up complex entity types not by class-based inheritance, but by composing the entity out of components, e.g., a vehicle is a thing in a room AND a room the player can be in; it will have both a ThingComponent and a RoomComponent.

 The entities themselves have very little logic attached to them.

-* The World struct (which contains the entities) provides convenience methods for querying and mutating the game world at a very low level.

-* The bulk of the logic is in the game's "systems":
+The bulk of the logic is in the game's "systems":

 * The `visual` system, which controls how entities appear to the player, along with other visual output.
 * The `phys` (physical) system, which is responsible for managing how entities are related to each other (i.e., where they are located and moved)
 * The `rule` system, which allows the scenario to define special rules that are triggered by various events.
 * The `player_control` system which processes the player's commands.

 ## Ideas for the Future

-### Clean Scenario API

-The framework should be implemented as a library crate with a clean public API for defining games.
-The game API should have two parts: one for building the scenario, and one for use by hooks, etc., while the game is running.

-**Current Status**: The World struct is _de facto_ the public API for the scenario.
-But the scenario still refers to the phys:: system (at least), and the World includes methods for use at both build and run time, and also methods for use by the framework itself.
+### Multiple Commands

+A command line can have multiple commands separated by periods.
+Since commands should have durations, we need to manage that carefully.
+Probably entered commands should get pushed into a queue; and the player_control::system() should process commands until it hits an error or time has passed.

+Of course, once we add monsters/NPCs it's possible that they can interrupt the command queue as well.

+### Commands with duration

+At present the clock increments for each user input, regardless of what it is.
+Ideally, different commands should have different durations.
+Errors should have no duration.
+Some commands, like checking your inventory, should have no duration as well.
+In principle, it's possible that some commands should take longer than one turn.

 ### Ambient Sound